Kubernetes cert-manager

 NOTE The

-:cat deployment.yaml \ | sed "s|SERVICE|${SERVICE}|g" \ | sed "s|NAMESPACE|${NAMESPACE}|g" \ | kubectl apply --filename=-
+VARIABLEnames can be replaced atkubectl applyusingsed:cat deployment.yaml \ | sed "s|SERVICE|${SERVICE}|g" \ | sed "s|NAMESPACE|${NAMESPACE}|g" \ | kubectl apply --filename=-

-) configure to use a TLS certificate and private key mounted using the Secret, in this case, generated for us by cert-manager.
+This is an exemplar Deployment spec that runs a container (webhook) configure to use a TLS certificate and private key mounted using the Secret, in this case, generated for us by cert-manager.

-Then we can configure a Kubernetes Webhook using the (now backed) Service with the CA bundle (also present in the Secret as ca.crt
+Then we can configure a Kubernetes Webhook using the (now backed) Service with the CA bundle (also present in the Secret as ca.crt):

 CABUNDLE=$(\